mberriman/BSP2024/manual/instructions.md

 We’ll demonstrate how to do this using a local BAM file.

 <details closed>
-<summary>**What is a BAM file?**
+<summary>**What is a BAM file?**</summary>

 It's a file format used in genomics to store DNA sequencing reads alignment to a reference sequence.
-It is compressed and indexed, so that it is quick to access computationally.</summary>
+It is compressed and indexed, so that it is quick to access computationally.

 Trying to read a BAM file won't be very informative because it's binary.
 It need to first be converted into the SAM file format (non-binary, human-readable).
 We can do that with samtools: